 Share Your Story

 The American Cancer Society Cancer Action Network has an ongoing survey of cancer patients and survivors called “Survivors Views.”
 Over 3,000 cancer survivors have agreed to participate in Survivor Views by responding to regular surveys on policy issues that support the prevention, detection and treatment of cancer and promote survivors’ quality of life.
 Through Survivor Views, ACS CAN hears directly from cancer survivors about their experiences and their perspectives on critical cancer-related issues.
 This information helps shape the development of policy positions and provides important evidence to support the enactment of these policies.
 They have issued a survey to attempt to better understand the impact of the pandemic, and the results will be released shortly.
-They anticipate media requests related to cancer patients being impacted and are hoping to have a volunteer or two ready to share their experience with the media.
-If you would like to participate or learn more, click here.
-If you are a caregiver, family member, friend or survivor who would like to simply share a personal story, you may do so here.
+To view the results of the survey click here.
+If you are a caregiver, family member, friend or survivor who would like to share a personal story, you may do so here.

 * We also encourage you to send in your personal stories--as they relate to COVID-19, survivorship, caregiving or any other cancer related topic.
-You can email them to us at !
+You can email them to us at email@example.com!

 About Clinical Trials